 On the second page, your personal details are identified.
 These include your name, birth date, age, and other characteristics such as hair and eye color.
 The third page identifies where you live, whether you reside in Italy or another country.
 A photo of you and additional personal information is below that.

-Start the Process to Get Your Italian Passport
+Starting the Process to Get Your Italian Passport

 Meeting all the requirements of getting your passport or obtaining Italian dual citizenship can seem daunting.
-However, ITAMCAP provides assistance to help you gather all documents needed and apply for Italian citizenship or get an Italian passport.
+However, the Italian American Citizenship Assistance Program provides assistance to help you gather all documents needed and apply for Italian citizenship or get an Italian passport.